Martinomagnifico/reveal.js-internation/README.md

 # Internation

-A simple plugin for [Reveal.js](https://revealjs.com) 4, that can let the user choose a language for the presentation.
+A plugin for [Reveal.js](https://revealjs.com) 4, that can let the user choose a language for the presentation.
+The user can create a first language file and start translating.

 [![Screenshot](screenshot.png)](https://martinomagnifico.github.io/reveal.js-internation/demo.html)